Prison Ship Martyrs' Monument: 20th century

 In February 1914, one of the eagles was stolen.
 The thieves sold it as scrap metal for $24.
 They broke the eagle from the granite base, rolled it down the slope and loaded it on a three-wheeled pushcart, leaving tracks which the police were able to follow.
 When police found it at a recycling yard, the wings of the eagle had already been removed and partially melted.

-By 1921, the beacon was out.
-The twin helix stairways to the top of the monument, which visitors once paid a dime to climb, were closed.
+By 1921, The twin helix stairways to the top of the monument, which visitors once paid a dime to climb, were closed.
 Until then, visitors could go to the top to get impressive views of Manhattan.
 In 1923, the bronze door to the crypt was "battered from its hinges" by vandals and the crypt was exposed.
 The New York Times report of the incident described how the monument provided a play area for neighborhood children: "[A] score of children, white and black, who live in the neighborhood were using the granite coping of the walls leading to the crypt as a sort of 'chute the chutes.'
 The color line was sharply drawn.
 The slope of one side was used by the negro children while the slope of the other side amused the whites.
 The children of neither hue were concerned with the crime.
 They realized vaguely that something unusual had taken place, but it was not important enough to them to stop their daily sport."
 However, neglect and damage to the park required it to be renovated.
 The memorial had become so scarred by vandals and unkempt from lack of proper maintenance as to present a dilapidated appearance.
 Work was done to clean and preserve the site.
 A staircase and elevator were installed inside the large column, and it was reopened in 1937 by Park Commissioner Robert Moses.
 Again, the park was neglected and restoration work was required.
 It began in 1948 to "keep the shrine from falling apart".
 The staircase and elevator, however, were both removed in 1949.
-In 1966, the eagles were removed and went missing until 1974.